How to Not Cough When Smoking Weed

 #1.
 Vaping

-Vaping is an excellent alternative for those seeking a cough-free cannabis experience.
+Vaping is an alternative for those seeking a cannabis experience with less lung irritation.
 Vaporizers heat cannabis at lower temperatures, producing vapor instead of smoke.
 This significantly reduces throat and lung irritation, resulting in a smoother, more enjoyable experience.
 Cannabis vaporizers come in various forms, including those designed for vape cartridges filled with cannabis oil and dry herb vaporizers for those who prefer flower.

 Read Also: Causes of Sore Throat From Vaping and How to Treat It